M31glx/APD-fMRI/README.md

 </p>

 <p align="center">
-Figure 7: Evaluating the accuracy of de-noising pipelines
+Figure 10: Evaluating the accuracy of de-noising pipelines
 </p>

 ## Modeling the fMRI data

-### Complex network analysis
+### Network Neuroscience (Graph Theory)

+Network neuroscience is an interdisciplinary field that studies the brain as a complex network of interconnected regions.
+The brain's functional organization can be modeled as a network, where nodes represent specific brain regions, and edges represent the connections between them.
+The goal is to understand how brain regions interact to give rise to cognition, behavior, and neural processes.

-### Constructing network model
+### Constructing Brain network

-- Defining data points
+- Defining Nodes

+Nodes represent discrete brain regions, often identified using anatomical or functional atlases.
+Here in this project two functional atlases (templates) were used and applied to each individuals data for defining nodes in the network.

 - Defining connections
+Measures the temporal correlation between the activity of different brain regions during rest or tasks.
+Functional connectivity reveals how different parts of the brain communicate.